-Comparing the typical monthly earnings of fulltime employees to the average per capita income in the countries with the most beneficiaries reporting (at least 10), TEF and partner beneficiaries' full-time employees make on average over three times their country's average per capita income.
+Comparing the typical monthly earnings of full-time employees to the average per capita income in the countries with the most beneficiaries reporting (at least 10), on average TEF and partner beneficiaries' full-time employees are making over three times their country's average per capita income.

-Typical monthly earnings of beneficiaries' fulltime employees exceeded the average per capita income in 15 of the 16 countries with the most TEF and partner beneficiaries reporting.
+Typical monthly earnings of beneficiaries' full-time employees exceeded the average per capita income in 15 of the 16 countries with the most TEF and partner beneficiaries reporting.